harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed by adding a meaningful error message.
 - The Subscriptions card under the CD Activity & Usage page's Trend tab was not loading properly.
 (CDS-91344)

-  The date API call got cancelled when the `useEffect` component was being loaded causing this issue.
-This issue is fixed by making the date API call only after the `useEffect` component was mounted.
+  The date API call got cancelled when its component was being mounted causing this issue.
+This issue is fixed by making the date API call only after the component was mounted.

   The error handling is also improved by displaying a proper error message as part of the failed API response.
 On instances where a proper message is not present, `Something went wrong` message appears by default.
+- Scaling down Autoscaling Groups (ASG) rolling deployment was causing downtime.
+(CDS-91335, ZD-57686)

+  This issue is fixed by updating the AWS Java SDK for ASG utilized in deployments from version 1.12.261 to 1.12.654.

+  Also, Harness has improved the instance refresh operation parameters.
+Now, for ASG rolling deployments, the default values for the minimum healthy percentage and maximum healthy percentage parameters during instance refresh operations are set to 90% and 110% respectively.
+This change mitigates downtime during service deployment.

 - Artifactory and Git connectors did not honor Secrets Manager selector.
 (CDS-91300, ZD-57541)

   These connectors did not check the connectivity to the Secrets Manager.
 Hence, the secrets were not getting resolved on the delegate.
 This issue is fixed.
-Now, the connection test also checks if the Secret Manager is accessible.
+Now, the connection test also checks if the Secrets Manager is accessible.

+  This fix is behind the feature flag, `CDS_SERVICE_AND_INFRA_STEP_DELEGATE_SELECTOR_PRECEDENCE`.
+To enable this fix, contact [Harness Support](mailto:support@harness.io).
+- Users were unable to create custom queries as a heath source for monitored services.
+(CDS-91181, ZD-57562)

+  This issue is fixed by making the service instance field configurable for users.

+  This item requires Harness Delegate version 82400.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).

 - Harness did not display dynamically provisioned infrastructure inputs when the input field was set as runtime.
 (CDS-90757)

   This issue is fixed.
 The provisioner runtime input field now appears in the infrastructure input card.